Chart Color Schemes

 Population growth drivers in Mudgee are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Mudgee's population was around 13,084 as of November 2025.
-This reflected an increase of 521 people since the 2021 Census, which reported a population of 12,563 people.
-The change was inferred from the estimated resident population of 12,822 in June 2024 and an additional 631 validated new addresses since the Census date.
-This resulted in a density ratio of 198 persons per square kilometer.
-Mudgee's growth rate exceeded both its SA4 region (2.9%) and SA3 area since the 2021 census, marking it as a growth leader.
+Based on AreaSearch's analysis, Mudgee's population is around 13,084 as of Nov 2025.
+This reflects an increase of 521 people (4.1%) since the 2021 Census, which reported a population of 12,563 people.
+The change is inferred from the estimated resident population of 12,822 from the ABS as of June 2024 and an additional 631 validated new addresses since the Census date.
+This level of population equates to a density ratio of 198 persons per square kilometer.
+Mudgee's growth rate exceeded that of its SA4 region (2.9%) and SA3 area, making it a growth leader in the region.
 Natural growth contributed approximately 58.7% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections were used, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, Mudgee's population is projected to expand by 2,377 persons to 2041, reflecting an increase of 16.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Demographic trends project an above median population growth for locations outside capital cities.
+By 2041, Mudgee is expected to expand by 2,377 persons based on the latest annual ERP population numbers, reflecting a total increase of 16.0% over the 17 years.

 Frequently Asked Questions - Population